Table of Contents

 What if I told you that monitoring network traffic is a lot less daunting than it actually seems?
 I think I have your attention.
 As a network has various moving parts, understanding it all can be a serious challenge.
 If something breaks or a component stops working correctly, implementing a quick troubleshooting process is essential.

-If you can't fix the issue right away, this could be detrimental for your end users, leading to more severe complications.
+If you can't fix the issue right away, this could be detrimental to your end users, leading to more severe complications.
 But when operating on these massive, complex networks, the troubleshooting process can take some time.

 Not only can these issues lead to many problems for users, but they can also result in your email inbox filling up with complaint after complaint.
 Luckily, there are some key tips on how to master network monitoring.
 Keep reading to learn a few best practices for monitoring network traffic, including info about the best network monitoring tools in the industry.